Birthday Cake Pancakes (Funfetti)

 Key Ingredients to Use & Why

-- Buttermilk: Buttermilk’s lactic acid, as well as its subtle tangy flavor and creamy texture, is required.
-Though I often suggest a DIY buttermilk option using regular milk and vinegar/lemon, I highly recommend using real buttermilk in these pancakes.
+• Buttermilk: Buttermilk’s lactic acid, as well as its subtle tangy flavor and creamy texture, is required.
+Though I often suggest a DIY buttermilk substitute using regular milk and vinegar/lemon, I highly recommend using real buttermilk in these pancakes.
 I usually use low fat, but full fat works too.

 Make the Pancake Batter